patronage/bubs-next/README.md

 ### Prettier/stylelint

-We have prettier and styleling configured to format JS and SCSS respectively for consistency across developers.
+We have prettier and stylelint configured to format JS and SCSS respectively for consistency across developers.

 Prettier will run via husky pre-commit, and there is a command line `yarn stylelint` to see SCSS warnings across the project.
 But it's best to configure your editor with the plugins so that they run in the background on save.